Lesson 2

 • Each point is controlled by an RGB triplet of values

-• The possible values range in a limited interval
+• The possible values are constrained within a finite rangeinterval

 • Realism in the emission of L by a monitor is therefore generally impossible